Sustainability Strategy

 Management of direct and indirect impacts

-The global strategy of the reduction of direct impacts is organized around four core elements: reduction in consumption through the energy efficiency initiatives:
+The global strategy of the reduction of direct impacts is organized around three core elements: reduction in consumption through the energy efficiency initiatives:

 Managing indirect impacts that customers generate on the environment is part of the Pledge 2025.
 To manage them, BBVA has implemented a number of initiatives and tools, within environmental and Social Framework or the Equator Principles.